jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ### Extract raster values

-This part heavily uses Now we go through the files and find the studies in the mammal data that are associated with the year/month combination of that files_df row, and extract the CHELSA data for it.
+Now we go through the files and find the studies in the mammal data that are associated with the year/month combination of that files_df row, and extract the CHELSA data for it.
 In the code below, x is the current row of the files_df data.
 Once we have the c_species (current species data) tibble and the rasters in chelsa_temp and chelsa_precip, we set the NA values of precipitation, which are those above 65000.
 Then, we have to convert the mammal data to the coordinate reference system of the raster files, which is *WGS84*.

 ```
   # 1. extract the right data